Croatia: Risk Assessment

 - High private and public debt

-- Weak industrial development/lack of competitiveness
+- Weak industrial development; lack of competitiveness

-- Low female employment rate and high youth unemployment
+- High long-term and youth unemployment

 - Emigration taking away skilled workforce